 Podcast provided courtesy of the AVMA.

 We carry 3 products against heartworm infestation for dogs and 1 product for cats

 Consult with your BAH doctor to see which product

 is best for your pet.

-Place your order with our Certified Pharmacy Technician!
+Place your order with our Licensed Pharmacy Technician!

 Use our on-line pharmacy!